Racial Integrity Act of 1924: Responses to the Racial Integrity Act

 In the early 20th century, persons of color in everyday southern society feared to voice their opinions due to severe oppression.
 Magazines such as the Richmond Planet offered the black community a voice and the opportunity to have their concerns heard.
 The Richmond Planet made a difference in society by openly expressing the opinions of persons of color in society.
 After the passing of the Racial Integrity Act of 1924 the Richmond Planet published the article "Race Amalgamation Bill Being Passed in Va.
 Legislature.
 Much Discussion Here on race Integrity and Mongrelization ...
 Bill Would Prohibit Marriage of Whites and Non-whites ..."Skull of Bones" Discusses race question."
 The journalist opened the article with Racial Integrity Act and gave a brief synopsis of the act.
 Then followed statements from the creators of the Racial Integrity Act, John Powell and Earnest S. Cox.
 Mr. Powell believed that the Racial Integrity Act was needed as "maintenance of the integrity of the white race to preserve its superior blood" and Cox believed in what he called "the great man concept" which means that if the races were to intersect that it would lower the rate of great white men in the world.
 He defended his position by saying that non-whites would agree with his ideology:

 The sane and educated Negro does not want social equality ...
 They do not want intermarriage or social mingling any more than does the average American white man wants it.
 They have race pride as well as we.
 They want racial purity as much as we want it.
-There are both sides to the question and to form an unbiased opinion either way requires a thorough study of the matter on both sides.
+There are both sides to the question and to form an unbiased opinion either way requires a thorough study of the matter on both sides.Indigenous responses to the Racial Integrity Act were persistent and varied.
+Virginia’s Tidewater Native communities did not want to be lumped into the category of “colored” that subjected Black Americans to the disenfranchisement of Jim Crow laws.
+Some of these involve establishing Indigenous-only schools as a method of cultural preservation, creating alliances with the Baptist Church which supported their racial identity as separate from Black Americans, and working with White ethnographers to prove their lineage.